aosabook/500lines/event-driven-web-server/writeup.md

 - `tries`, which keeps count of how many times we've tried reading into this buffer
 - `contents`, which contains what we've read so far
+- `bi-stream`, which is a hack around some of those Common Lisp-specific, non-blocking-IO annoyances I mentioned earlier
-- `content-size`, which is a count of chars we've read so far
+- `total-buffered`, which is a count of chars we've read so far
-- `found-crlf?`, which tracks whether we've seen a `\r\n\r\n` sequence go by
-- `started`, which a timestamp that tells us when we created this buffer
+- `started`, which is a timestamp that tells us when we created this buffer
-- and `bi-stream`, which is a hack around some of those Common Lisp-specific, non-blocking-IO annoyances I mentioned.
+- `request`, which will eventually contain the request we construct from buffered data
+- `expecting`, which will signal how many more chars we're expecting (if any) after we buffer the request headers

 The next interesting part of the `stream-usocket`-specializing `process-ready` comes after the edge-case handling of old/big/needy requests.
 It's wrapped in another layer of error handling because we might still crap out in different ways here.
 In particular, if the request is old/big/needy or if an `http-assertion-error` is raised, we want to send a `400` response; the client provided us with some bad or slow data.
 However, if any _other_ error happens here, it's because the programer made a mistake defining a handler, which should be treated as a `500` error.
 Something went wrong on the server side as a result of a potentially legitimate request.